mauris/Deployer/readme.md

 You no longer have to deploy web applications via remote SSH or FTP anymore.
 Simply put this script onto your web-server with Git installed and add the web service URL to your project settings.

-A sample web service / hook script is included as sampleHook.php.
+A sample web service / hook script is included as `sampleHook.php`.

+##Setup Guide

+Read the [Deployer Setup Guide](https://github.com/thephpdeveloper/Deployer/blob/master/guide.md) for a step-by-step installation guide and explanation on how to use Deployer.

 ##License